secwexen/aapp-mart/.github/PULL_REQUEST_TEMPLATE.md

 # Pull Request

 ## Description
-Provide a clear and concise description of the changes.
+Provide a clear and concise explanation of what this PR does and why the change is needed.

 ## Related Issues
-Link any related issues (e.g., `Closes #12`).
+Link any related issues here (e.g., `Closes #12`).

 ## Changes Made
 -
 -
 -

 ## Checklist
 - [ ] Code follows project style guidelines
 - [ ] Tests added or updated
 - [ ] Documentation updated
 - [ ] All CI checks pass
+- [ ] No breaking changes (or explained if present)

 ## Additional Notes
-Anything else reviewers should know.
+Add any extra context, testing steps, or information reviewers should know.